Alexander-Hjelm/cheatsheets/azure-pipelines.md

 ## SYSTEM_ACCESSTOKEN env var not set

 Under the release, go to Agent job and check **Allow scripts to access the OAuth toke** to true.

+## The reference assemblies for .NETFramework,Version=v4.8 were not found

+Install the specified dotnet core + targeting pack on the build machine.